FranciscoSantillana/MSSA/README.md

 Errors and Exceptions: Added errors an exceptions to my original "Calculating Averages" solution.

 Inheritance and Extensions: Worked with simple inheritance and extensions to further understand how it works.

+Military Unit (Implementing Inheritance): I applied my knowledge on the fundamentals of creating base and derived class, including the usage of virtual methods and learning how to override them.
+The methods basically returned strings for the sake of understanding how the fundamentals work.